catalyzeio/stratum-docs/cloud-storage.md

 ---
 title: Cloud Storage
 category: storage
-summary: Learn about using Cloud Storage with your Datica The Platform account.
+summary: Learn about using Cloud Storage with your Datica Platform account.
 ---

 # The Platform Cloud Storage